DevMountain/simulation-shelfie/README.md

   * A user should be able to add a name and price for the inventory.
   * If you want to use custom images, add a field to add an image.
     * However, you can use this website to generate placeholder images: `http://lorempixel.com/200/200/business/`
+  * A user should be able to click on `+ Add Inventory`.
+    * This should add inventory to the bin in the database.
+    * This should navigate the user back to the `Bin List` for the shelf.